Prednisone: Industry

 The pharmaceutical industry uses prednisone tablets for the calibration of dissolution testing equipment according to the United States Pharmacopeia (USP).

 Chemistry

 Prednisone is a synthetic pregnane corticosteroid and derivative of cortisone and is also known as δ^{1}-cortisone or 1,2-dehydrocortisone or as 17α,21-dihydroxypregna-1,4-diene-3,11,20-trione.

 History

 The first isolation and structure identifications of prednisone and prednisolone were done in 1950 by Arthur Nobile.
 The first commercially feasible synthesis of prednisone was carried out in 1955 in the laboratories of Schering Corporation, which later became Schering-Plough Corporation, by Arthur Nobile and coworkers.
 They discovered that cortisone could be microbiologically oxidized to prednisone by the bacterium Corynebacterium simplex.
 The same process was used to prepare prednisolone from hydrocortisone.

 The enhanced adrenocorticoid activity of these compounds over cortisone and hydrocortisone was demonstrated in mice.

 Prednisone and prednisolone were introduced in 1955 by Schering and Upjohn, under the brand names Meticorten and Delta-Cortef, respectively.

+Research

+Fibromyalgia

+One small study found that prednisone was ineffective in the treatment of fibromyalgia and that there was actually a trend towards deterioration.